-Since August 2015, I have been working for Sears Holdings Corporation as a Learning Consultant/Instructional Designer on the Sears Automotive team.
-In this group I create eLearning courses, training materials and games for Sears Auto technicians, store managers and sales associates.
-We recently began building micro-learning courses which have helped make a measurable improvement in the performance of specific groups of employees.
-It has been exciting to work on a team that is always implementing new and innovative automotive programs, products and services to help our company return to profitability.
+Since August 2015, I have been working for Sears Holdings Corporation as a “Learning Consultant” (aka Instructional Designer) on the Sears Automotive team.
+In this group I create eLearning courses, training materials, and games for Sears Auto technicians, store managers, and sales associates.
+In 2017 we began building micro-learning courses which have helped make a measurable improvement in the performance of specific groups of employees.
+It has been fun to work on a team that is always implementing new and innovative automotive programs, products, and services to help our company return to profitability.

 From October 2012 until June 2015 I worked for Career Education Corporation (CEC) at their campus support center.
 My position was Training Solutions Designer where my primary focus was working with university subject matter experts and leaders to create on-the-job training, performance support materials, and eLearning courses for the Career Schools Admissions department.
 My most recent project was rolling out Talisma, a new student management system to our admissions representatives nationwide which was very exciting.
 I created several pre-launch eLearning modules, where “Mr. Talisma” guides representatives through the new world of Talisma.
 An additional role I had at CEC was to conduct Admissions Representative Certification assessments and provide feedback to their management.
 This ensured compliance with processes and procedures, and helped to support our students in their journey through the admissions process.

 I am a huge advocate for collaboration with others (either personally or via social networks), so I like to attend as many professional events that I can.
 Maybe I will see you at an event soon!
 One of my favorite events is the Chicago eLearning and Technology showcase.
 This is an annual event sponsored by ATDChi and some other L&D organizations.
 It includes various breakout sessions relating to eLearning, instructional design and more.
 You have to check it out!